-- Reproducible: This button allows you to build an experiment with a random seed and get reproducible results.
+Reproducible: This button lets you build an experiment with a random seed and get reproducible results.
 If this is disabled (default), then results will vary between runs.

 The experiment launches with a randomly generated experiment name.
 You can change this name at anytime during or after the experiment.
 Mouse over the name of the experiment to view an edit icon, then type in the desired name.